SurajGutti/SurajGuttiResume/README.txt

 Hi there!
-This is my online CV!
+This is my online CV.
+I built this using a template on HTML5